News & Updates

 So why have so few New Zealanders invested in credible KiwiSaver funds when the data shows 83% want to invest ethically?
 Annual surveys undertaken by Colmar Brunton for Mindful Money and the Responsible Investment Association of Australasia highlight the barriers.
 The public hasn’t had access to information on what companies their KiwiSaver fund invests in, they haven’t had the time to do the research and compare across ethical funds, and they have been confused about all the ethical claims.
 Mindful Money was set up to overcome those barriers.

-Mindful Money’s approach of radical transparency means that a website user can see what companies their KiwiSaver fund invests in, categorised by the issues that the over two thirds of the public want to avoid – fossil fuels, weapons, human rights abuses, products tested on animals, etc. The website also helps users find an ethical fund that meets their criteria.
+Mindful Money’s approach of radical transparency means that a website user can see what companies their KiwiSaver fund invests in, categorised by the issues that the over two thirds of the public want to avoid – fossil fuels, weapons, human rights abuses, products tested on animals, etc. The website also helps users find a fund that meets their criteria.
 It’s quick, easy and free to use.

 The biggest problem is getting the message out.
 As a small charity, Mindful Money relies on word of mouth and allies to spread the word.
 SBN members can help.